Class 10 Exam > Class 10 Notes > Science Class 10 > NCERT Solutions: How do Organisms Reproduce?

 Ans:

-• Variations are beneficial to the species than individual because sometimes for a species, the environmental conditions change so drastically that their survival becomes difficult.
+• Variations are more beneficial to the species than the individual because sometimes, for a species, the environmental conditions change so drastically that their survival becomes difficult.

-Example: If the temperature of water increases suddenly, then most of the bacteria living in that water would die.
+Example: If the temperature of water increases suddenly, then most of the bacteria living in that water will die.
 Only a few variants that are resistant to heat would be able to survive.

-• However, if these variants were not there, then the entire species of bacteria would have been destroyed.
+• However, if these variants had not been present, then the entire species of bacteria would have been destroyed.

 Page No. 133